Healthy Homes Assessment Haumoana

 Rental Property Home Assessments Haumoana

-Property rental areas that are affected with Healthy Homes Standards.
+The areas of rental property that are affected by Health Homes Standard.
 Healthy Homes Standards in Haumoana include each:

 • Living Room